TruemanL/paymentPlatformPoc/README.md

 Once the application is running, you can test it using grpcurl (https://yidongnan.github.io/grpc-spring-boot-starter/en/server/testing.html#grpcurl) or use a grpcgui tool like https://github.com/gusaul/grpcox

-Note that if you're running the application from IntelliJ, the access host/port will be localhost:9090
+Note that if you're running the grpcgui tool from IntelliJ, the access host/port for this application will be localhost:9090

-whereas if you're running the application from docker, the access host/port will be host.docker.internal:9090
+whereas if you're running the grpcgui tool from docker, the access host/port for this application will be host.docker.internal:9090